lanly-dev/VSCode-LMPTM/README.md

 Want to stay focus on your programing instead of those distracting actions and feelings above?

 If yes, you are in luck!
-This extension launches a Chrome/Chromium browser to the 3 popular music sites and you can control the playback from within your favorite Visual Studio Code editor.
+This extension launches a Chrome/Chromium browser to the 4 popular music sites and you can control the playback from within your favorite Visual Studio Code editor.

+Extra [use case](https://github.com/lanly-dev/VSCode-LMPTM/issues/8#issuecomment-661796089) - you could use this extension to follow programming tutorials on Youtube with the handy seek forward/backward key shortcuts.

 [How to use it?](https://github.com/lanly-dev/VSCode-LMPTM/issues/1)

 ## Features

-Supports Soundcloud, Spotify and Youtube
+Supports Soundcloud, Spotify, Youtube and Youtube Music

 ## Requirements